 Inside Out speaks to one woman, 19-year-old Sarah, who was subjected to a serious sexual attack by a bogus taxi driver.
 Her attacker was jailed for five years in December 2013.

 Most of the city’s 1,300 legitimate black cabs and 4,500 private hire drivers work hard to make an honest living and want the rogues off the road as much as anyone else.
+They love cars and some even play around with rock crawlers, read finest guide for RC rock crawler and buy one for yourself or buy h and h trailers for sale.

 About 100 drivers lose their licenses for ‘plying’ offences in Birmingham every year and these are the drivers being targeted by the police.